 Spring ............................................
 14 full coils plus 2 flattened end coils

-There has been an interesting comparatively recent occurrence concerning those No.8 rifles (March 2009) previously in use by New Zealand's various Cadet Forces.
+There was an interesting occurrence concerning those No.8 rifles (March 2009) previously in use by New Zealand's various Cadet Forces.
 Their Lee-Enfield No.8 and Lee-Enfield No.9 rifles were taken out of service, and it was proposed by some NZ authorities that they should be destroyed.
 A campaign, by shooters and collectors of such historically significant rifles, convinced those authorities that both New Zealand's military heritage and the nation's coffers would be better served by the sale of these non-threatening firearms to collectors such as themselves.
 In the event, a total of 450 rifles were saved from destruction.
 The sale was handled by Turners Auctions, and their catalogue may still be available at www.turners.co.nz

 Included in the auction were 285 of the No.8 rifles, 116 of the No.9 rifles